SASS Interview Questions

 Following are some important reasons behind the popularity of SASS.

-SASS can be used in three ways:
+We can use SASS in three different ways:

 5) What are the most attractive features of SASS?

-Sass has two syntax:
+Sass contains two types of syntax:

 10) What are the advantages of Sass?